dailystory/docs/articles/changelog/2021/february.md

 * Limit contact activity to 25 records
 * Custom field picklists should sort alphabetically
 * Contact export should include all fields
+* Add support to sync a single user in telligent